Skip to main content

 If you get Permission denied errors:

-chmod +x ~/schedule_management/reminder
+chmod +x ~/schedule_management/rmd

 Configuration Errors